Tenindewa School Site

 The first teacher was Miss Eva STAFFORD, the daughter of early settlers at Tenindewa.

-A school reserve of 5 acres to the north of Tenindewa was gazetted on the 23rd October 1914, followed by a contract for the construction of a new school.
-The builder was Mr C. N. TURNER, the price being 170 pounds 10 shillings and 8 pence ($341.07) and the completion date was to be by the 15th March 1915.
+A school reserve of 5 acres to the north of Tenindewa was gazetted on the 23rd of October 1914, followed by a contract for the construction of a new school.
+The builder was Mr. C. N. TURNER, the price being 170 pounds 10 shillings and 8 pence ($341.07) and the completion date was to be by the 15th of March 1915.

 The new school soon had problems, as with the first rains of winter, a salt flat between the school and the town flooded.
 This problem was to be a source of constant complaint right up to the closure of the school 24 years later.
 The teacher, in one of many letters about this problem, wrote: